-Will not see the black hole, do not yet have the technology to "see" a black spot.
+Will not see the black hole, do not yet have the technology to "see" a black spot, but that is getting closer with the Event Horizon array of radio telescopes.

 Can detect the halo of X-rays from orbiting matter, the accretion disk, near the event horizon that will reveal the presence and nature of the black hole.